tikv/website/content/docs/5.1/concepts/explore-tikv-features/replication-and-rebalancing.md

 ## Step 5: Add two more nodes

-1. Create another terminal session and use `tiup playground` to scale out the cluster.
+1. Create another terminal session and use the `tiup playground` command to scale out the cluster.

     ```shell
     tiup playground scale-out --kv 2